jeremymchacon/multieditR_Package/readme.md

-## Repository for the multieditR package
+## Repository for the multiEditR package

 multiEditR detects and quantifies base edits from Sanger sequencing.
 Algorithms were developed by Mitch Kluesner, and implemented by Jeremy Chacón.